DanieleVitella/Employee-Churn-Salifort-Motors-Model-Prediction/README.md

-# Employee-Churn-Salifort-Motors-Model-Prediction
+# Employee Churn: Salifort Motors Model Prediction
-This is a capstone project useful for completing the Google course: Advanced Data Analysis.
+This is a capstone project useful for completing the course: **Google Advanced Data Analytics Professional Certificate**.

-Performed: Data Cleaning, EDA, Data Visualization, Logistic Regression, and Tree-based Models (Decision Tree and Random Forest).
+**Performed:** Data Cleaning, EDA, Data Visualization, Logistic Regression, and Tree-based Models (Decision Tree and Random Forest).

 ### Understand the business scenario and problem